HuixiaLuScienceRocks/equilibrated_brain_cell_membrane/README.md

 ### The reason is that in VMD, the GLPA lipid’s resname appears as CER160, whereas in the corresponding PDB file it is written simply as CER1.
 As a result, when using VMD’s Merge Structures module, the program cannot correctly process these lipids and will place all GLPA lipid atoms at the origin (0.00 0.00 0.00).

-And BCM is equilibrated at 310 K and 100 ns of production runs after a series of equilibration runs.
+The BCM is equilibrated at 310 K and 100 ns of production runs after a series of equilibration runs.
 The file production_100ns.pdb contains the system’s coordinates after completing a 100 ns production run.

+Number of lipids: 400

+Temperature: 310 K

+Equilibration: 100 ns of production runs after a series of equilibration runs

+Force Filed: Charmm36m

+Composition:

+Upper leaflet           Lower leaflet
+19 GLPA                 0
+0                       29 POPS
+22 SSM                  12 SSM
+22 POPE                 43 POPE
+48 DPPC                 27 DPPC
+89 CHOL                 89 CHOL

 The composition of BCM provided here, please check this reference:
 #### Ge, Yanhong, Huixia Lu, and Jordi Martí.
 "Influence of local ordering in the permeation of Temozolomide through the brain plasmatic membrane."
 Biophysical chemistry (2025): 107457.